GabCB/meet/README.md

 ## Overview

-Meet App allows users to search for events in their cities.
+Meet App allows users to search, schedule an attend events in their cities.

 This app is built using a test-driven development technique (TDD) and is designed as a serverless, progressive web app (PWA).

+MeetApp uses Google Calendar as an API to retrieve information about upcoming events.
+As this API is protected, authorization access is required.
+The access authorization (token) is being handled by the serverless backend hosted on AWS.

 ## Features, User Stories and BDD Scenarios